-Based on the student's preliminary course selections, a master schedule will be developed.
-If a course is not offered or is over-enrolled, or if a conflict occurs due to classes meeting at the same time, or if a placement recommendation is changed, the student will conference with the advisor and/or counselor to make the necessary adjustments in his/her course selections.
+Based on students' preliminary course selections, a master schedule is developed.
+The school master schedule is built in the spring based upon student needs, student requests, teacher and counselor recommendations, and parent participation.
+The schedule is constructed so that students are enrolled in the courses they must have, and every effort is made to schedule the electives they would like to have.
+If a course is not offered or is over-enrolled, or if a conflict occurs due to classes meeting at the same time, or if a placement recommendation is changed, the student will conference with the advisor and/or counselor to make the necessary adjustments in their course selections.
 Other than these exceptions, the courses for which a student pre-registers will be his/her course of studies for the next school year, whenever possible.
-Prior to the end of school, each student will receive his/her list of courses for the next school year.
+Prior to the end of school, each student will receive their list of courses for the next school year.
 It may not be possible to provide names of teachers or specific periods until the first day of school.